stepansushko1/test_task/README.md

 # test_task
+How to run?

-Create directory data/airbus-ship-detection.
+1. Create directory data/airbus-ship-detection.
 Here should be stored the data the same way as dataset in kaggle.

-Contains
+2. Set current path to test_task

+3. Run preprocess.py

+4. train.py

+5. inference.py

+Contains:

 data_processing: